-The way that customers are communicating with your business has changed—yet again.
+The way that customers are communicating with your business is evolving.

 While it might not seem that long ago that you first added a contact page on your website to accept incoming communication, the truth is, it has been a while.
 These days, people are often looking for quick answers.
 They don’t necessarily want to fill out a contact form or even pick up the phone.
 That’s driving the increasing popularity of Live Chat on websites

 Live Chat is a form of messaging software that allows customers and company representatives to speak directly to one another in a pop-up chat window.
 Chances are, you have experienced some form of this in your own life when dealing with a company or a service.
 While visiting a company website, you might have noticed a chat box pop up.

 Whether you liked it or not could have caused you to develop a bias that may not be in line with what today’s consumers want.
 But Chad Diller, Director of Client Success for Landscape Leadership says that companies who are hesitant to add this type of communication to their website might be missing some valuable opportunities.

 Diller has had a number of clients add Live Chat as a communication tool on their websites, including Rock Water Farm, a landscaping company based in Aldie, Virginia.
 A screenshot from their homepage is shown above.